Best Film for the Sears KSX P

 Kodak Portra 400 - By far the most popular color negative film among enthusiasts online.
 Overexpose the film by 1 or 2-stops to get the overall look the film is well known for.

-Portra is also for sale in ISO 800 and 160 emulsions.
-As well as in rolls of 120 film, 4x5 sheets, and 8x10 sheets.
+There’s also ISO 800 and 160 emulsions of Portra.
+As well as in rolls of 120, 4x5 sheets, and 8x10 sheets.